The race is on to get cell-based protein products – meat, seafood and dairy – onto supermarket shelves and into the hands of consumers.

 Were such a thing to happen on a meaningful scale, the effect could be revolutionary for the food industry and for the planet.

-Dutch cell-based protein business Mosa Meat can lay claims to being one of the elder statesmen of the cell-based meat movement having created the world’s first lab-cultivated beef hamburger back in 2013.
+Dutch cell-based protein business Mosa Meat can lay claims to being one of the elder statesmen of the cell-based protein movement having created the world’s first lab-cultivated beef hamburger back in 2013.

 Perhaps as a result of that relative longevity and experience, it has attracted a lot of attention from investors, including Switzerland-based meat processor Bell Food Group, Nutreco, an animal nutrition and aquafeed specialist, and Jitse Groen, CEO of Just Eat Takeaway.com.